Provisioning Citrix ADC instances

-Note: For a high availability setup (active-active or active-standby), Citrix recommends that you configure the two Citrix ADC instances on different SDX appliances.
+Note: For a high availability setup (active-active or active-standby), Citrix recommends that you configure the two Citrix ADC VPX instances on different SDX appliances.
 Make sure that the instances in the setup have identical resources, such as CPU, memory, interfaces, packets per second (PPS), and throughput.

-Feature License* Specifies the license you have procured for the Citrix ADC.
+In this section, specify the license you have procured for the Citrix ADC.
 The license could be Standard, Enterprise, and Platinum or Secure Web Gateway.